valu-digital/wp-valu-search/README.md

 -   `$selector` (string) CSS selector for picking the content elements
 -   `$post` (WP_Post) the post of the page being indexed

-Multiple can be seperated by comma.
+Multiple selectors can be separated by comma.
 Ex. `.content,.main`

 List of all supported selectors can be found from [here](css-select).